freenas/freenas-docs/userguide/jails.rst

 be managed from the command line of the jail.
 If you prefer to use a GUI to manage software, use :ref:`Plugins` instead.

+.. note:: The jails infrastructure is transitioning from the old warden backend to the new iocage backend.
+This transition process requires the middleware API calls to be rewritten for the new UI.
+It is expected that the transition will be complete with %brand% version 11.2.
+Since jails created in the old UI use the warden backend, jails created in the new UI use the iocage backend, and both use different API versions, they are not compatible.
+While a migration script will be made available when the transition is complete, it will not be able to anticipate every configuration scenario for every application installed in jails.
+At that time, the recommendation will be to: create new jails using the new UI, copy over any existing configurations, and delete the old jail datasets once the new jails are working as expected.

 %brand% automatically creates a jail whenever a plugin is installed, but does not let the user install multiple plugins into the same jail.
 In contrast, using Jails allows users to create as many